anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-3-backend.md

 * Run your test suite
 * Look at your code

 You should be building off of your existing code and focusing mostly on the database component, though you may find that you need to update some of your core functionality to work with your data in the format that you want now.
 Remember to then adjust your tests too!
+You can refer to the [Patching Guide](/classes/257-w26/guide-patching) for how to make your tests work on GitHub without your database.

 ## Turning it in